 This interface represents the top-level MathML math element.
 It may become useful for interfacing between the Document Object Model objects encoding an enclosing document and the MathML DOM elements that are its children.
 It could also be used for some purposes as a MathML DOM surrogate for a Document object.
-For instance, MathMLspecific factory methods could be placed here, as could methods for creating MathML-specific Iterators or Tree-Walkers.
+For instance, MathML-specific factory methods could be placed here, as could methods for creating MathML-specific Iterators or TreeWalkers.
 However, this functionality is as yet undefined.
-IDL Definition macros of type DOMString Represents the macros attribute of the math element.
-See Section 7.1.2.